informalsystems/hermes/guide/src/tutorials/local-chains/add-a-new-relay-path.md

 In order to connect two IBC-enabled chains, both chains need an on-chain client that keeps track of the other chain.
 These two clients can be connected by one or multiple connections.
 Then, channels need to be created, over a connection, to specify the destination module.

-> __WARNING__: Do not create clients, connections or channels between two chains/modules before checking that a client/connection/channel does not already fulfill the same function.
+> __WARNING__: In production, do not create clients, connections or channels between two chains before checking that a client/connection/channel does not already fulfill the same function.

 ---